 What Makes Strategy Execution Software Actually Work

 Planning depth — how well you can document strategy, build maps, and set KPIs — is where most evaluations stop.
-What actually predicts returns is how well a tool keeps strategy alive between planning sessions, and six things determine that.
+But only 23% of leaders say strategy breaks at translation; 68% say it breaks downstream, in sustaining and measuring.
+What predicts returns is how well a tool holds strategy together between planning sessions.
+Six things determine that.

 - Alignment visibility.
 Can every team member see how their work connects to strategic priorities without a meeting?
-With 65% of teams admitting their goals aren't linked to strategy, the tool either makes that cascade visible or it doesn't.
+In 86% of companies most employees can't name the strategy at all — so the tool either makes that cascade visible or it leaves the gap wide open.

 - Weekly execution infrastructure.
-Strategy fails between planning sessions.
-Tools that generate returns make weekly check-ins structurally easy through automated nudges and lightweight updates — and teams with a weekly check-in habit complete 43% more goals than those reviewing monthly.
+Strategy fails between planning sessions, where 17% of leaders can see progress live and the rest wait for a review.
+Tools that generate returns make weekly check-ins automatic — and teams with the habit complete 43% more goals than those reviewing monthly.

 - Named ownership.
 Half of all goals have no named owner, and teams with clear single ownership see 26% higher completion.
 Software that enforces ownership before a goal goes live closes that gap structurally.